 OBJECTIVES & ACTIVITY AREAS

-The PaedCan ERN will also implement eHealth technologies and improve interoperability across different institutions (e.g. via a virtual paediatric oncology tumour board network to share expertise and advice).
+The ERN PaedCan will also implement eHealth technologies and improve interoperability across different institutions (e.g. through a virtual paediatric oncology tumour board network to share expertise and advice).

 ORIGIN OF THIS INITIATIVE

-Cancer is a life-threatening disease, and there’s still a long way to go to overcome inequalities and ensure safer and good quality treatment across EU borders.
+Cancer is a life-threatening disease and there’s still a long way to go to overcome inequalities, ensuring safer and good quality treatment across EU borders.
 The need to improve access to standard care across Europe and to increase the cure rates for all paediatric cancer types should be a priority for all those who care for childhood cancer patients and survivors.

-SIOPE has been at the forefront in addressing health inequalities since several years, for example by including this target in its electoral Manifesto of 2014, by detailing the objective “Equal Access” in the widely endorsed document ‘SIOPE Strategic Plan – A European Cancer Plan for Children and Adolescents’ and by including this purpose in the EU-funded projects ENCCA and PanCareSurFup.
+SIOPE has been at the forefront in addressing health inequalities since several years by including this target in its electoral Manifesto of 2014, by detailing the objective “Equal Access” in the widely endorsed document ‘SIOPE Strategic Plan – A European Cancer Plan for Children and Adolescents’ and by including this purpose in the EU-funded projects ENCCA and PanCareSurFup.

 The foundation of the present European Reference Network for paediatric oncology (ERN PaedCan) were subsequently laid by the ExPO-r-Net project (European Expert Paediatric Oncology Reference Network for Diagnostics and Treatment), which managed to consolidate the preconditions for this large multinational network.
 All these efforts successfully resulted in the official approval of the ERN PaedCan by the Board of EU Member States in December 2016.

-The ERN officially kicked off on 29-30 June 2017 in Brussels, Belgium, and it will facilitate the existing European healthcare structures in their provision of highly specialised, accessible and cost-effective cross-border healthcare to all childhood cancer patients.
-SIOPE and the paediatric haemato-oncology community stress their willingness to make this important initiative work in the long term, for a future where all children and adolescents with cancer can be cured.
+The ERN officially kicked off on 29-30 June 2017 in Brussels, Belgium.
+It will facilitate the existing European healthcare structures in their provision of highly specialised, accessible and cost-effective cross-border healthcare to all childhood cancer patients.
+SIOPE and the paediatric haemato-oncology community stress their willingness to make this important initiative work in the long term, thereby striving for a future where all children and adolescents with cancer can be cured.